 Dental students completing the periodontics program are well prepared to enter general practice.
 Dental students become knowledgeable and experienced in multiple aspects of periodontics, including the following:

-- Recognize & distinguish clinical signs of disease
+- Recognize & distinguish clinical and radiographic signs of disease

 - Conduct a comprehensive periodontal examination